 Some people have asked if animals can catch coronavirus.
 The World Health Organization (WHO) has said “there is no evidence that companion pets such as dogs and cats can be infected with the virus.
 However, it is always a good idea to wash your hands with soap and water after contact with pets.”

-Stay home as much as possible, stay healthy and be sure to give your pets extras loves and cuddles.
-It will do you both good.
+Stay home as much as possible, stay healthy, and be sure to give your pets extras loves and cuddles.
+Try to look at shelterin-in-place with your pet as a good thing—you've got great company.

 Our updated hours are: